ddrake/Gradebook/util/README.md

 The folder 'webassign' contains some scripts for downloading scores from Webassign for import into Gradebook.
 See the README.md in that directory for more information.

+The folder 'banner' contains a script for downloading a list of students from the Banner system for import into Gradebook.
+See the README.md in that directory for more information.